pgasparo/crystfelparser/scripts/README.md

 - `h5filename`: (Required) The HDF5 image data file path.
 - `--output`: (Optional) The CXI output filename.
 Default is `<h5filename>.cxi`.
 - `--datapath`: (Optional) Source HDF5 path in linked h5filename.
 Default is `/entry/data/data`.

+### Plot_Reflections.ipynb

+Just a jupyter notebook to visualise a frame from an h5 file and overlap the indexed soultions from a stream file.